Disalee/L.I.S.A.AI/README.md

-# GalaxyAI
+# L.I.S.A.
-This is my voice assistant made with MyCroft for the Raspberry Pi called GalaxyAI
+This is my voice assistant made with MyCroft for the Raspberry Pi called L.I.S.A.